 The law offers incentives that may make it more appealing for you to think about adding, or keeping, your workers' health insurance.
 Offering insurance, though, also may have drawbacks.
 Here are some questions to consider if you are an employer with fewer than 50 employees.

 I own a supermarket with about 40 employees.
 Am I required by law to provide health insurance for them?
 Will I face a penalty if I don't?

 No. The employer mandates you've heard about are for businesses with 50 or more employees.
-Starting in 2015, large employers who don't offer health insurance may have to pay a penalty.
+Larger employers who don't offer health insurance may have to pay a penalty.